nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/isa_FileTypes.md

 <div id="before-start">

 - :bulb: Consider reading about the [ARC](./../implementation/AnnotatedResearchContext.html)
-- :bulb: This guide only shows the ISA file types (not their content).
-Check out the
+- :bulb: This guide only shows the ISA file types and only slightly touches their content.
+Check out the [annotation principles](./isa_AnnotationPrinciples.html) to learn more about the building blocks used in ISA files.
 - :bulb: For more details about the ISA model, please also refer to ISA tools (https://isa-tools.org/) and ISA specifications (https://isa-specs.readthedocs.io/).

-:bulb: For details, check out the [annotation principles](https://nfdi4plants.github.io/AnnotationPrinciples/)

 </div>